stfnbssl/wizzi.cli/packages/wizzi.cli/readme.md

 <td>[--config | -c] <file></td>
 <td>a config file for extra plugins

-`&nbsp;&nbsp; |- A wizzi plugin can optionaly contain a wizzifier for its language schema.` `&nbsp;&nbsp; |- Basic wizzifiers are included in the Wizzi CLI.` `&nbsp;&nbsp; |- You can add extra plugins using a config file of the same format as for the 'wz' command.`
+`|- A wizzi plugin can optionaly contain a wizzifier for its language schema.` `|- Basic wizzifiers are included in the Wizzi CLI.` `|- You can add extra plugins using a config file of the same format as for the 'wz' command.`
 </tr>
 </tbody>
 </table>